 Three of the complainants also challenged whether the claim that Mumsnet had unfairly generalised men and boys as rapists, paedophiles and wife beaters was misleading and could be substantiated.

-Five of the complainants also challenged whether the picture of the toddler with various derogatory remarks written over his body was offensive.
+the complainants also challenged whether the picture of the toddler with various derogatory remarks written over his body was offensive.

 1. & 2.
 Fathers4Justice (F4J) said in their view the ad underplayed the seriousness and gravity of the content they had seen on Mumsnet and supplied the ASA with a number of screenshots of the Mumsnet website which they believed

-the content was removed.
+of the content was removed.
 As such, F4J believed that Mumsnet were responsible for such content.

 F4J said that abusive, anti-male content continued to be posted on the site and considered that highlighting this was a matter of

 ASA Decision: Complaints 1. & 2.
 Upheld

 responsible for posts written by users on the website's forums.
 We also noted however that F4J had not sent us anything to suggest that Mumsnet endorsed any of the views expressed on its web forums or any editorial content from the Mumsnet website to

 suggest that the website owners themselves harboured or promoted gender hatred against men or boys.
 We also considered that the claim the general sexist labelling of men and boys as 'rapists', 'paedophiles' and 'wife beaters' is as unacceptable and

 offensive as racism and homophobia in the context of the ad implied that Mumsnet themselves had unfairly generalised men and boys in this way in their editorial content and yet we noted that F4J had also not provided us with any evidence to suggest

 We considered that many online web forums and comments sections of websites were likely to feature a range of views from across society, with some views being more extreme than others.

 Mumsnet said that their forums regularly received over 25,000 posts per day and while it was not possible to monitor all of these posts, they relied on users of the forum to report any content that they considered to be offensive, which Mumsnet would

-taken.
+be taken.
 We considered that whilst some users of the website had made negative comments about men in its forums, it was misleading of F4J to imply through this ad that Mumsnet themselves had made or endorsed those comments.
-We therefore concluded
+We therefore concluded that

-that the ad breached the code.
+the ad breached the code.